Quantitative phase and absorption contrast imaging: Model

 If the absorption is negligible but the phase contrast is not weak but strong, then (\ref{eq:transmissivity}) cannot be approximated by (\ref{eq:transmissivity_approx}) and we should image the transmissivity vector

 which is now complex.
 Then, (\ref{response:intensity0}) becomes

-$i=1,\dots,N,\, s=1,\dots, S$.
-In \eqref{response:intensity1}, the first term in the right side is the total intensity upon the object, which is known, and that does not provide any information for imaging.
-As in the case of a weak contrast object, all the information for imaging is contained in the interferences of the scattered wave represented by the second term.
+$i=1,\dots,N,\, {s=1,\dots, {\cal N}}$.
+In \eqref{response:intensity1}, the first term in the right side is the total intensity $\vect c$ upon the object, which is known, and that does not provide any information for imaging.
+All the information is contained in the interferences of the scattered wave represented by the second term.

 At least two approaches are possible to solve the nonlinear problem (\ref{response:intensity1}).
 One is to solve it iteratively for the $K$ complex unknowns $t_i$ as in \cite{GS72, Fienup82}.
-This phase retrieval algorithms work well in practice if good prior information about the object of interest is known; otherwise, convergence to the true solution is not guarantee.
+This phase retrieval algorithms work well in practice if good prior information about the object of interest is known; otherwise, convergence to the true solution is not guaranteed.
 The second option is to reformulate (\ref{response:intensity1}) as a linear matrix problem for the $K^2$ unknowns $t_it_j^*$, $i,j=1,\dots,K$, as in \cite{CMP11, Candes13}, and solve the resulting problem by using nuclear norm minimization.
-This option guarantees convergence to the unique solution without any prior information about the sought object, but the number of unknowns grows quadratically with the number of unknowns $K$ and, thus, the solution becomes unfeasible for high resolution images with large $K$.
+This option guarantees convergence to the unique solution without any prior information about the sought object, but the number of unknowns grows quadratically with the number of unknowns $K$ and, thus, the solution becomes unfeasible for high-resolution images with large $K$.

 Alternatively, one can define the cross-correlation vector of $\vect t$

 excluding the real terms $|t_{i}|^2=1$, and solve the huge linear system